collectivat/collectivat.github.io/resources/asr.md

 # Resources for Language Technologies

 As a part of our mission, we provide open data and resources on speech technologies, specifically automatic speech recognition (ASR), text-to-speech synthesis (TTS) and machine translation (MT) in the languages we work with.
 You can find a detailed list here with short explanations and further references to get more information.
+You can also find some of these resources in Col·lectivaT's page in [Hugging Face](HF).

 | Name                                    | Language | Type           | License       | Download     |
 |---------------------------------------  | -------- | -----------    | --------      | ------------ |